Amankr009/AVRL/README.md

 # Animation
 UI which contain 4 different colour circles and 2 buttons(Start and Stop).
 When click on Start button, each circle stretch upto its next circle position and reverse back with change in colour.
-When click on Stop button, animation stops and reverse back to its original position.
+When click on Stop button, all circles get back to its initial position.

 Designed using HTML, CSS, JavaScript